MaayanLab/clustergrammer/README.md

 ('Gene: TP53','Type: Not Interesting')	8.3	4.098	-12.2
 ('Gene: IRAK','Type: Not Interesting')	7.23	3.01	0.88
 ```
 This format is easier to export from a Python Pandas DataFrame (see [net.write_matrix_to_tsv](https://github.com/MaayanLab/clustergrammer-py/blob/master/clustergrammer/export_data.py)).
+Note that 'titles' have been added to row and column names as well as row and column categories.

-Several example matrix tab-separated files can be found in the [txt](txt) directory.
-An example matrix tab-separated file with row and column categories can be seen here: [rc_two_cats.txt](txt/rc_two_cats.txt).
-See [example workflow](#example-workflow) or [make_clustergrammer.py](make_clustergrammer.py) for examples of how to use the python module to generate a visualization json from these matrix files.
+Several example tab-separated matrix files can be found in the [txt](txt) directory.
+See [example workflow](#example-workflow) or [make_clustergrammer.py](make_clustergrammer.py) for examples of how to use Clustergrammer.py to generate a visualization json from these matrix files.

 # Clustergrammer Python Module
 The python module [clutergrammer.py](https://github.com/MaayanLab/clustergrammer-py), takes a tab-separated matrix file as input, calculates clustering, and generates the visualization json for clustergrammer.js.
 The clustergrammer python module can be installed using pip